-If you want assistance, or wish to make comments, suggestions, feature requests or simpy want to talk about it, then you're welcome to join the mailing list, or just email me directly.
+If you want assistance, or wish to make comments, suggestions, feature requests or simpy want to talk about it, then you're welcome to file a Github issue, join the mailing list, or just email me directly.

 Note to Windows users: this section only applies if you want to compile WordGrinder from source, which you probably don't.

 WordGrinder is written in a combination of C and Lua.
 This means you have to have Lua installed if you want to compile it.
 It also makes extensive use of Unicode, which means you'll need a Unicode-aware version of ncurses.
 Full instructions, plus the list of packages you need, are included in the README.

 Debian and Ubuntu have all the necessary requirements pre-packaged.
 (That's what the author wrote it on.)